 By April 1936 he was made F/Lt and, upon expiry of his SSC, granted a permanent commission in the RAF from August that year, briefly returning to the UK.
 He was successful in seeking an early return to the Middle East, serving with 4 FTS Abu Sueir from May 1937 if not earlier.
 From 1 December 1938 he was promoted to Squadron Leader (London Gazette 2 December 1938) with 4 FTS.
-Marriage to Victoria followed in 1939, their son Anthony being born in Egypt in 1940.
+Marriage to Mary, at Melbourne in Australia, followed in 1939.
+Their son Anthony was born in Egypt in 1940.

 With the Greyhounds of the Desert